Egyptian man in custody over 'foiled attack' in France - Journal du Cameroun

-French police have foiled a suspected attack by an Egyptian man, one of three prevented by domestic intelligence agents since the start of this year, officials and sources close to the inquiry said Friday.
+French police have foiled a suspected attack by a 20-year-old Egyptian man, one of three prevented by domestic intelligence agents since the start of this year, officials and sources close to the inquiry said Friday.

 Interior Minister Gerard Collomb said the attack would have been committed “with explosives or ricin, this very powerful poison”.

-The man, who was born in Egypt in 1988 and living legally in France, was not previously known to security services, he said.
+The man, who was born in Egypt and living legally in France, was not previously known to security services, Collomb said.

 The suspect was arrested alongside another Egyptian, initially identified by Collomb as a brother, who has been released after investigators determined he was not involved in the planned attack.

-The pair were detained on May 11 after a search of an apartment uncovered a bag of gunpowder obtained from fireworks and guides for making explosives and poisons, a source close to the inquiry told AFP.
+The pair were detained after a search of an apartment uncovered a bag of gunpowder obtained from fireworks and guides for making explosives and poisons, the source close to the inquiry told AFP.

 Under questioning, the suspect “freely admitted looking up jihadist propaganda and claimed that a person, not yet identified, had asked him via Telegram to find fireworks to make a bomb and strike in France,” the source said, in reference to an encrypted messaging app.